Wilson's bird-of-paradise

-Wilson's bird-of-paradise (Cicinnurus respublica) is a species of passerine bird of the family Paradisaeidae.
+Wilson's bird-of-paradise (Diphyllodes respublica) is a species of passerine bird of the family Paradisaeidae.

 The first footage of the Wilson's bird-of-paradise ever to be filmed was recorded in 1996 by David Attenborough for the BBC documentary Attenborough in Paradise.
 He did so by dropping leaves on the forest floor, which irritated the bird into clearing them away.

 Nomenclature

 The controversial scientific name respublica of this species was given by Charles Lucien Bonaparte, Napoleon's nephew and a republican idealist.
-The habit of zoologists at that time to dedicate newly discovered species to some king, queen or aristocrat deeply irritated him.
+The habit of zoologists at that time to dedicate newly discovered species to some king, queen, or aristocrat deeply irritated him.
 In order to assert his convictions, he chose to name this species respublica to honour the republic and not the royalty.

 Charles Lucien Bonaparte described the bird from a badly damaged trade specimen purchased by British ornithologist Edward Wilson.
 In doing so, he beat John Cassin, who wanted to name the bird in honour of Wilson, by several months.
-Thirteen years later, in 1863, the German zoologist Heinrich Agathon Bernstein discovered the home grounds of the Wilson's bird-of-paradise in Waigeo Island.
-Diphyllodes.
+Thirteen years later, in 1863, the German zoologist Heinrich Agathon Bernstein discovered the home grounds of the Wilson's bird-of-paradise on Waigeo Island.

 Distribution

 An Indonesian endemic, the Wilson's bird-of-paradise is distributed to the hill and lowland rainforests of Waigeo and Batanta Islands off West Papua.

-Due to ongoing habitat loss, limited range and exploitation, the Wilson's bird-of-paradise is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
-It is listed on Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Due to ongoing habitat loss, limited range, and exploitation, the Wilson's bird-of-paradise is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
+It is listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).